johnstrand/squawk-react/README.md

 squawk(componentConstructor)
 ```

-Finally, the squawk method creates a HoC that wraps the specified component.
+The squawk method creates a HoC that wraps the specified component.
 It expects a function that receives a subscription function, and returns a component.
 The subscription method looks like the one above, but does not return a name.
 It follows the life cycle of the wrapping component, and clears all subscriptions when the component unmounts.

 Using the method could look something like this
 ```typescript